Salesforce Single Sign-On (Lightning)

 Last Name SAML Attribute:

-Default User Time Zone: The corresponding default time zone your Organization utilizes
+Default User Time Zone: The corresponding default time zone your organization uses

-Automatically Create Ambition Accounts on Sync (Utilizing Just-in-Time User Provisioning):
+Automatically Create Ambition Accounts on Sync (Using Just-in-Time User Provisioning):

-When enabled, Ambition will use a SAML assertion to create User accounts the first time the User attempts to log in to Ambition.
+When enabled, Ambition will use a SAML assertion to create Ambition user accounts the first time the user attempts to log in to Ambition.